AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Over the centuries, the text of the New Testament has undergone various kinds of changes as it was copied, translated, and transmitted.
 These changes range from unintentional errors like misspellings, omissions, and duplications to more deliberate alterations such as harmonization between Gospel accounts, adding words for clarification, streamlining the text, or the inclusion of marginal notes into the text.

 Variants that enhance or embellish the story are often termed “expansions of the text” or “additive variants.”
 These are instances where scribes might add phrases, sentences, or even entire verses to make the narrative more detailed, dramatic, or theologically rich.
-Such changes could include additional dialogue, descriptive elements, or interpretative clarifications.
-Expansions of the text may be aimed at clarifying or elaborating upon specific points for the reader or listener.
-In other instances, they might arise from the incorporation of marginal notes into the main body of the text.
+Such changes could include additional dialogue, descriptive elements, or interpretative remarks.
+Expansions of the text are essentially a layer of commentary by scribes aimed at clarifying or elaborating upon specific points for the reader or listener.
+In other instances, they might arise from later scribes incorporating the marginal notes of previous scribes into the main body of the text.

 The New Testament as we know it today is based on many ancient manuscript copies.
 Later texts exhibit the cumulative effect of over a thousand years of textual changes.
-The later manuscript witnesses of the 12th-16th centuries have thousands more words in the Gospels than do 3rd-5th century manuscripts.
-Thus, the text has numerous variations between copies of the same book.
-Textual criticism is the practice of comparing these various copies to figure out the original text.
+For example, in comparing the Gospel text, the later manuscript witnesses of the 12th-16th centuries have thousands of additional words than seen in manuscripts of the 3rd-5th centuries.
+Since there are numerous variations between copies of the same book in different periods and regions, textual criticism must be employed in the process of figuring out what was most likely the original text.

 2. What is a Critical Edition?